johnoseni1/My-Portfolio-V1/readme.md

 4. The go ahead runnign the script ``npm run start`` or ``nodemon server.js`` <br />

 Then you gonna see the portfolio site load up..

+## Contributing

+1. Fork the repo  <br />

+2. Make Changes <br />

+3. Send your pull request for review..